Axstoria/Axstoria-Software/Docs/testing_policy.md

 # Workflow
-Every tests has to be written before the implementation of the functionnality and has to be updated if obsolete.
+Every test has to be written before the implementation of the functionnality and has to be updated if obsolete.

 ## Branching & CI

 The branching of the project will be done as follow :

     functionnality -> PR -> feature -> PR -> dev -> release PR -> main Vx.y
-Meaning that a developper will work inside a functionnality branch, once the issues inside the ``functionnality`` are done they will be merged it into the ``feature``.
+Meaning that a developper will work inside a functionnality branch, once the issues inside the ``functionnality`` are done they will be merged into the ``feature``.
 Once all functionnalities are merged into the ``feature``, it will be merged in ``dev``.
 And finally once the feature goals are achieved a new version will be released in ``main``.

 ### CI Triggers